 (1) Outdoor Conventional and Metric Prone Reclassified to:

-Sharpshooter
+Sharpshooter400

+Expert400

+Master700

+(See table in Rule 19.15 for percentages)

 (2) Outdoor and Indoor Conventional Position Reclassified to:

 Sharpshooter

 Expert

 Master

 (See table in Rule 19.15 for percentages)

+(3) NRA Metric Position Indoor and Outdoor Reclassified to:

-Sharpshooter 20
+Sharpshooter

-Expert 40

-Master 50

 (See table in Rule 19.15 for percentages)

-(c) A competitor who believes his classification is too high (Lifetime Masters see Rule 19.21) may file a written request with the NRA that his classification be lowered.
+(c) A competitor who believes his classification is too high (Life-time Masters see Rule 19.21) may file a written request with the NRA that his classification be lowered.
 Such competitor must remain in the class concerned until at least the following have been posted to his record.
 (These shots must be fired after the effective date of his current classification):

-Outdoor Conventional or Metric Prone Reclassification - 1200 Record Shots.
+Outdoor Conventional or Metric Prone Reclassification - 1200 Record Shots